Photo courtesy of Martina.

 Tagged bike packing, bike tour, bikepacking, british columbia, dave roth, ducttape then beer, fitz cahall, kyle dempster, matt hunter, mountain biking, road from karakol, seb kemp, tour mont blanc

 There is an undeniable romance to bike camping.
 Escaping the everyday routine under your own power, sleeping outside, the sense of adventure; even the easiest S24Os are thrilling.
-I’ve had the opportunity to experience this romance on plenty of weekends and holidays, but it had long been my fantasy to sneak in a work-night bike camping trip.
+I’ve experienced this romance on plenty of weekends and holidays, but it had long been my fantasy to sneak in a work-night bike camping trip.

 Thanks to a recent spate of unseasonably dry and sunny weather in Seattle and two gung-ho coworkers of mine, I was able to make fantasy reality.